Hanuman Chalisa: Popular movies

 In the Hindi movie 1920 (directed by Vikram Bhatt), Hanuman Chalisa is frequently used in different scenes.
 One of the scenes show the protagonist Arjun Singh Rathod (played by Rajneesh Duggal), reciting the Hanuman Chalisa in full.
 It is used in an important sequence in Bajrangi Bhaijaan, when the protagonist fights back against child traffickers and rescues a little girl from them.

 An animation movie named Shri Hanuman Chalisa directed by Charuvi Agarwal and designed by Charuvi Design Labs is a film on Hanuman.

 Popular music

-Popular singers who have sung the Hanuman Chalisa include Carnatic singer M. S. Subbulakshmi, as well as Lata Mangeshkar, Mahendra Kapoor, S. P. Balasubrahmanyam, Shankar Mahadevan, Anuradha Paudwal, Kailash Kher, Sukhwinder Singh, and Udit Narayan.
+Popular singers who have sung the Hanuman Chalisa include Carnatic singer M. S. Subbulakshmi, as well as Lata Mangeshkar, Mahendra Kapoor, S. P. Balasubrahmanyam, Shankar Mahadevan, Anuradha Paudwal, Kailash Kher, Sukhwinder Singh, Sonu Nigam, Hariharan, and Udit Narayan.

 The Hanuman Chalisa was sung by Amitabh Bachchan in chorus with twenty other singers.
 This recording was released as a part of the Shri Hanuman Chalisa album in 2011 and received an unprecedented response by the releasing music label during November 2011.

-A rendition of Hanuman Chalisa sung by Gulshan Kumar and Hariharan became the first and only one devotional song and first on YouTube to cross 3 billion views in November 2022.
-It is also currently the most viewed Indian music video on YouTube.
+A rendition of Hanuman Chalisa sung by Hariharan became the first devotional song and first on YouTube to cross 4.6 billion views in May 2025.